Founder and First Regent (1855-1874)

 Founding the MVLA

-She began by founding the Mount Vernon Ladies’ Association of the Union, establishing herself as Regent and enlisting 22 prominent, well-connected Vice Regents to carry out the Association’s work in their respective states.
-Their mission struck a responsive chord in Americans nationwide, enabling the Association to gather and deliver the owner’s formidable asking price of $200,000 within just two years.
-Miss Cunningham took possession of the Mansion keys on February 22, 1860.
+Cunningham founded the Mount Vernon Ladies’ Association of the Union to raise money for the purchase and preservation of Washington’s home.
+She enlisted over 25 well-connected women to serve as Vice Regents to carry out the Association’s mission in their home states.
+Their work struck a responsive chord in Americans nationwide, enabling the MVLA to gather and deliver Mr. Washington’s asking price of $200,000 within only two years.
+Cunningham and the Association took possession of the Mansion, Tomb, and grounds at Mount Vernon in the summer of 1860.

 Saving Washington's Home